What are Those Awful, Moldy Smells in My Front-Loading Washer?

 - Use Nok-Out weekly!
 To prevent odors from forming, use Nok-Out once a week.
 Gently, lift the door gasket, spray Nok-Out inside on and around the gasket seal, allowing to stay moist for 3-5 minutes Dry completely.

 The odor problem in these expensive front loading machines is unfortunate.
 The washers do a great job of cleaning your dirty laundry and are very energy efficient.
-If mold or mildew does happen and odors permeate your laundry, place 4-8 oz Nok-Out in the wash cycle.
+So when that smell comes around and odors permeate your laundry, place 4-8 oz Nok-Out in the wash cycle.
 It really works.
 Every time!

 This testimonial just came in from a front loading washer owner just like you.
 He has a good tip for all of us!